Skip to content

 1. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)

-3. Select a namespace from the list (or choose "All namespaces" to search across all)
+3. Select a namespace from the list (or choose --all-namespaces to search across all)

-4. Select a service from the list
+4. Select one or multiple services from the list using the multi-select picker

-6. Enter a local port (default: 3000)
+• Enter a local port (default: 3000)

-7. Confirm or modify the detected destination port
+• Confirm or modify the detected destination port

-8. The extension will start port forwarding in a dedicated terminal
+• The extension will start port forwarding in a dedicated terminal

-9. Choose whether to view real-time logs for the service (Yes/No)
+• Choose whether to view real-time logs for the service (Yes/No)

-10. If you select "Yes", logs will appear in a separate terminal window
+• If you select "Yes", logs will appear in a separate terminal window

 Extension Settings